• Skip to primary navigation

 To pair with the review, I made Paola’s Gulasch alla Triestina (Beef Goulash Trieste Style)!
 This comforting dish was perfect for the cold weather we have had recently.

-Influenced by the Hungarian Gulyás, Gulasch alla Triestina was developed in the Friuli-Venezia Giulia region (Trieste is the capital) during the time of the Hapsburgs.
+Influenced by the Hungarian Gulyás, Gulasch alla Triestina was developed in the Friuli-Venezia Giulia region (Trieste is the capital) during the time of the Habsburgs.
 The result is a tender beef stew with a warming blend of both sweet and smoked paprika, red wine, and thinly sliced onions.

 I served the Trieste-Style Gulasch with Bread Gnocchi (recipe in book), but it is also delicious with pasta, potatoes, or polenta.
 Leftovers were even better the second day.